 The first large operation is the paste left and right parts with the cockpit and the engine.
 Now I’m painting many parts.
-Although I want to paint the same color at one time, there are many parts which I leave later in balance with the assembly.
+Although I want to paint the same color at one time, there are many parts that I leave later in balance with the assembly.

 It is extremely difficult to joint the left and right body parts.
 The air intakes of the nose and the front landing gear compartment, the rear engine and the cockpit side panel, the front panel, fine-tuned seat, there are a lot of steps and gaps even with careful fitting.
 Because I used a large amount of glue to the cockpit which I carefully painted, I have to retouch many parts later.
 But anyway, I built all the necessary parts required.

-This is my Heat Pen of Towada Giken, I thought it would be useful to do Zinmerit Coating of German tanks, I bought it a long time ago.
+This is my Heat Pen of Towada Giken, I thought it would be useful to do Zimmerit Coating of German tanks, I bought it a long time ago.
 Now the manufacturer is the same, but the selling company is changed to Platz, I suppose.